forwardemail/forwardemail.net/app/views/security/index.md

 * **Comprehensive Protection**: We implement encryption-at-rest, encryption-in-memory, and encryption-in-transit

 > \[!NOTE]
-> We're the world's first and only email service to use quantum-resistant and individually encrypted SQLite mailboxes.
+> We're the world's first and only email service to use **[quantum-resistant and individually encrypted SQLite mailboxes](https://forwardemail.net/en/blog/docs/best-quantum-safe-encrypted-email-service)**.

 ### Authentication and Authorization